Q: If my child is allergic to chicken eggs, could I safely cook for him using quail eggs instead?

-Dr. Sharma is an allergist, clinical researcher and Assistant Professor of Pediatrics.
-He is Associate Chief of the Division of Allergy and Immunology at Children’s National Medical Center in Washington D.C. and Director of the Food Allergy Program.
-He co-authors “The Food Allergy Experts” column in the American Edition of Allergic Living magazine.
-Questions submitted below will be considered for answer in the magazine.Submit a Question View all posts by this medical expert.
+Dr. Sharma is an allergist, clinical researcher and associate professor of pediatrics.
+He is Chief of the Division of Allergy and Immunology at Children’s National Medical Center in Washington D.C. and Director of the Food Allergy Program.
+Food allergy questions submitted will be considered for answer on the website.

 Egg Allergy Life: Learning to Skate Around a Sneaky Allergen